microsoft/TypeScript-Handbook/pages/Decorators.md

 }
 ```

-The `@enumerable(false)` decorator here is a [Decorator Factory](#decorator-factories).
+The `@enumerable(false)` decorator here is a [decorator factory](#decorator-factories).
 When the `@enumerable(false)` decorator is called, it modifies the `enumerable` property of the property descriptor.

 ## Accessor Decorators

 An *Accessor Decorator* is declared just before an accessor declaration.
-The decorator is applied to the *Property Descriptor* for the accessor and can be used to observe, modify, or replace an accessor's definitions.
+The accessor decorator is applied to the *Property Descriptor* for the accessor and can be used to observe, modify, or replace an accessor's definitions.
-An *Accessor Decorator* cannot be used in a declaration file, or in any other ambient context (such as in a `declare` class).
+An accessor decorator cannot be used in a declaration file, or in any other ambient context (such as in a `declare` class).

 > NOTE&emsp; TypeScript disallows decorating both the `get` and `set` accessor for a single member.
   Instead, all decorators for the member must be applied to the first accessor specified in document order.
 > This is because decorators apply to a *Property Descriptor*, which combines both the `get` and `set` accessor, not each declaration separately.

-The expression for the *Accessor Decorator* will be called as a function at runtime, with the following three arguments:
+The expression for the accessor decorator will be called as a function at runtime, with the following three arguments:

 1. Either the constructor function of the class for a static member, or the prototype of the class for an instance member.
 2. The name of the member.